MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/embed-playback-videos-in-outlook-and-loop.md

 When a user creates a video link in Stream, OneDrive for work or school, or SharePoint, and then adds the link to an email message or Loop page, the link share settings determine who can watch the video.

-If the owner of an embedded video file subsequently moves, deletes, or stops sharing the source video file, users who previously had access are informed that the item is no longer available.
+If the owner of an embedded video file later moves, deletes, or stops sharing the source video file, users who previously had access are informed that the item is no longer available.

 ## Embedded video appearance